Siftah/get_iplayer/help.md

 	man get_iplayer

 Windows users can go to **get_iplayer -> Help -> get_iplayer Example Commands** in the Start menu.
 If you are using the Windows 8 Start screen you will need to show "All Apps" to see the **get_iplayer Example Commands** button.
-The Windows shortcut will take you to the [Usage and Examples](documentation) page in this wiki.
+The Windows shortcut will take you to the [[Usage and Examples|documentation]] page in this wiki.

 ### User Forums and Beginner Guides